Assessing your needs

-The assessment is about you and we will make sure that you are involved.
+The assessment is about you and we'll make sure that you are involved.
 Your carer, a friend or family member can also help and represent you.

-If you don’t have a carer, family member or friend who you can ask, and you have a lot of difficulty understanding the assessment process yourself, ask us to find an independent advocate.
+If you don’t have a carer, family member or friend who you can ask, and you have a lot of difficulty understanding the assessment process yourself, ask us to find an independent advocate to support you.

 Paying for care

-When it comes to paying for your care and support, you will need a financial assessment.
-After you have completed a financial assessment we will let you know about any costs and whether you need to make a contribution towards any services you receive.
+When it comes to paying for your care and support, you'll need a financial assessment.
+After you have completed a financial assessment we'll let you know about any costs and whether you'll need to make a contribution towards any services you receive.

 Request a needs assessment